-I had to meet tight deadlines all the time.
-As a cost accountant, I was responsible for preparing customized financial reports, for the weekly meetings of financial management.
-They asked me to prepare specific reports just few hours, or one day before the meeting.
-However, I did not panic.
-I always tried to keep my things organized, to waste no time and I stayed in work longer.
-Except of one case, I always managed to prepare the reports in time for the meetings.
+Working as a cost accountant, I was responsible for preparing customized financial reports for the weekly meetings of financial management.
+They asked me to prepare specific reports just few hours or one day before the actual meeting, and they did it most weeks.
+But I did not panic.
+I always tried to keep my things organized, to waste no time, and I stayed in work longer the day before the meeting, if it was necessary.
+Except of one time I always managed to prepare the reports for the meetings.